Vans ('light commercial vehicles') account for around 12% of the EU market for light-duty vehicles.

 EU legislation sets CO2 emission targets for new vans sold on the European market.
 The law is similar to that for new cars.

 The law requires that new vans registered in the EU do not emit more than an average of 175 grams of CO2 per kilometre by 2017.
-This is 3% less than the 2012 average of 180.2 g CO2/km.

 In terms of fuel consumption, the target corresponds to about 6.6 l/100 km of diesel.